 For time-poor parents, speech pathologists, early learning educators and teachers, we’ve written this pack to help you assess whether your preschooler has the basic skills to orientate themselves to space: to know where they are and how to explain it to someone else.
 If not, this pack contains some activities to help preschoolers learn these key things; ideally information all preschoolers should know before starting big school.

 We hope you find it useful.
-It’s available here, on our sister site, Speechies in Business.
+It’s available here.